onebeyond/css-pills/docs/pills/understanding-z-index.md

 Now that we've covered the basics, let's talk about some interesting tips, tricks, and use cases for `z-index`!

-### 1. Using `z-index` with pseudo-elements

-Although pseudo-elements (like `::before` or `::after`) don't have a default `z-index` value, you can still use `z-index` to position them on the z-axis.
-Just assign an `absolute` or `relative` position to the pseudo-element and then add a `z-index` value.

-### 2. Be Careful with extremely high `z-index` values

-While it may be tempting to assign extremely high values to `z-index` to ensure that an element is always on top, this can have unintended consequences.
-For example, it can cause the element to cover up other important elements on the page, or it can make it difficult to interact with elements underneath it.

-### 3. Setting values will give you a clear vision
+### 1. Setting values will give you a clear vision

 A good practice is to set `z-index` variables in your CSS file.
 This way, you can easily see which elements have a higher `z-index` than others, and you can also change the values if necessary to have a wider vision.